-We have some top tips on areas to focus on to help you feel good and to stay upbeat.
+We have some top tips on areas to focus on to help you stay upbeat and improve your well being during lockdown.
 You may be doing some of these things already – well done if you are!

 Make sure you are keeping to a routine each day especially during the week when you have a busy online learning day.
 Ensure you have the recommended good quality sleep – the National Sleep Foundation recommendations vary with age.
 Are you sleeping long enough?
 Oh, for the record this doesn’t mean long lies because you were up late!

 If sleep doesn’t come to you easily then try relaxing by doing something that does NOT involve any digital devices – read a book, chat, relax in the bath.
 Your bedroom should be an electronics free zone and a comfortable temperature.
 Here are some more top tips and a few myths about sleeping and how to get the best night’s rest.

 It is very important that everyone has at least one hour’s daily physical activity which was easy at school but may be more challenging for you now.
 However, it is important especially as it helps our bodies sleep at bedtime.
 Exercise promotes chemicals in our brains which make us feel good.
 School will have set you activity challenges so be sure to join and ace them!

 Not everyone enjoys active sports however, there are many different forms of exercise and lots of free online classes that you can join during lockdown.
 Keeping active is a great opportunity for your family to have fun together.
 Lots of British families have been enjoying the Joe Wicks morning PE classes.
 Oti Mabuse from Strictly Come Dancing is also offering classes online.
 If you would also, like to try some yoga then check out Adriene.
 If you’re lucky you may have a basketball hoop or a good wall to practise hitting tennis balls.
 With few cars on the road, you can even mark out a badminton court with masking tape on your drive or quiet residential street.
 Be creative to get your heart pumping fast!